Port 25 is the default port for incoming and outgoing mail flow. But, it doesn't…

 If you are not at these Exchange Server CU versions, please update right now and apply the above patch.

-Read more on how to Install Cumulative Update Exchange.
+Read more on how to Install Exchange Cumulative Update.

 My organization is in Hybrid mode with Exchange Online.
 Do I need to do anything?

-While Exchange Online customers are already protected, the November 2021 security updates do need to be applied to your on-premises Exchange Servers, even if they are used only for management purposes.
+While Exchange Online customers are already protected, the November 2022 Security Update needs to be installed on your on-premises Exchange Servers, even if they are used only for management purposes.
 You do not need to re-run the Hybrid Configuration Wizard (HCW) after applying updates.

 Do I need to install the updates on “Exchange Management Tools only” workstations?